 You may submit your test file if you wish, but this is meant for your own use only.

-.
-Because we store the comments associated to a status as Comment
+Status class called removeComment.
+Because we store the comments associated to a status as Comment objects, we first need to add an _ _eq_ _ method to our Comment class.

-object.To do this, you may want to add an instance variable that is a dictionary.
+Status class so that someone can show a reaction (other than 'Like') to a Status object.To do this, you may want to add an instance variable that is a dictionary.
 The keys are people's names (as strings) and the values are different reactions that people may show.
 For example, you can steal some ideas from the social networking web application called Facebook (some reactions are Like, Love, Sad, etc).

-) which takes in a name (as a string) and an allowed reaction
+Add a method for the Status class (for example, you can call it toggleReaction) which takes in a name (as a string) and an allowed reaction

 (the data type is up to you) and either add or remove a reaction by that name.

-methods do not change, since the grader will test those against the expected behaviors of the original instructions.
+Warning: Make sure that behaviors of your original _ _str_ _, getLikes, toggleLike methods do not change, since the grader will test those against the expected behaviors of the original instructions.

 If you wish to change the behaviors of these methods, write them in a separate file.